massimopiedimonte99/PhChat/README.md

 To get started with **PhChat**, you just need to create a database and edit the _DB.php_ file according to your setup.

-To make things easier, you'll find a _xyz.sql_ file in this repository, just run it and you're ready to go!
+To make things easier, you'll find a _config.sql_ file in this repository, just run it and you're ready to go!

 ## Contribute